heiloMeow/COMP2150-React-Web-Project-Assessment/docs/ImplementationPlan.md

 - **Planned Work:**
   - Initialize the frontend with Vite configured for React, TypeScript, and `react-router-dom`, ensuring the build tooling is ready for multipage routing.
   - Define the four initial routes within the router configuration (e.g., `src/main.tsx` or a dedicated routes module) to establish navigation scaffolding.
-  - Establish hard-coded configuration constants in `src/config.ts` to centralize environment-independent values.
+  - Establish and maintain hard-coded configuration constants in `src/config.ts` so the frontend continues to rely exclusively on those values, including a `GENAI_ENDPOINT` that points to the backend without using environment variables.
 - **Testing Notes:**
   - Run `npm install` and `npm run lint` to confirm the project installs and lints cleanly.
   - Execute `npm test -- --watch=false` to verify existing unit tests pass.